 |Microbiology 251 or 255 (Microbiology)||4||6|

-Other clarifying comments: Preference will be given to applicants who can complete all math and science prerequisites by the end of Spring 2013.
+Other clarifying comments: Preference will be given to applicants who can complete all prerequisites by the end of Spring 2017.
 Students must have successfully completed all math and science prerequisites prior to enrollment in the UNC Eshelman School of Pharmacy.

 Students with a baccalaureate degree prior to enrolling in the School of Pharmacy must complete the math and science prerequisites only.
 All applicants must present a grade of "C–" or better in the math and science prerequisites.

-Students currently matriculating at UNC-Chapel Hill take Chemistry 241/241L (Separations/Analytical Char) and one semester of Physics (Physics 104/104L).
-Students outside of the UNC-Chapel Hill system take two semesters of Physics (Physics 104/104L and 105/105L).
+Students currently matriculating at UNC-Chapel Hill take Chemistry 241/241L (Separations/Analytical Char) and one semester of Physics (Physics 114/114L).
+Students outside of the UNC-Chapel Hill system take two semesters of Physics (Physics 114/114L and 115/115L).

-All students must provide documentation that they have completed all health requirements including hepatitis B immunization, varicella immunity and TB skin test, by July 15, 2014.
-Please review http://pharmacy.unc.edu/programs/the-pharmd/prospective-pharmd-students/the-unc-pharmd/prerequisites/health-requirements for a list of our health documentation requirements.
+All students must provide documentation that they have completed all health requirements including hepatitis B immunization, varicella immunity and TB skin test, by June 15, 2017.

-Students selected to interview will meet with faculty, staff and students currently enrolled in the program.
+Students selected to interview will meet with faculty, staff, and students currently enrolled in the program.
+Each candidate will participate in a multiple mini-interview session.